 Ingredients

-- 12 oz semisweet chocolate chopped into ½ inch pieces or use a good quality chocolate chip
+- 12 ounces semisweet chocolate chopped into ½ inch pieces or use a good quality chocolate chip

-- 1 lb white chocolate chopped into ½ inch pieces or use a good quality chip
+- 1 pound white chocolate chopped into ½ inch pieces or use a good quality chip

 - 3 candy canes crushed, or 12 round hard peppermint candies crushed